App version: 0.1.0

 Personal Loans

-Using a personal loan is something you may want to consider for car paint repair.
+A personal loan is something you may want to consider for car paint repair.
 A personal loan is typically an unsecured loan offered through a bank, credit union, or online lender.
-You get a lump sum amount, which you pay back in monthly installments with interest over time.
-Get to know the personal loan requirements before you apply.
+You get a lump sum of money, which you pay back in monthly installments with interest over time.
+To qualify for a personal loan, lenders will typically look at your credit score, debt-to-income ratio, proof of income, and whether or not you’re offering collateral.
 The interest rate you can get typically depends on your credit history and credit score.
 The higher your credit score, generally, the better the terms and interest rates you’ll be offered.
 Borrowers with poor credit scores may get higher interest rates.
 Personal loans for auto repairs can help you cover the cost of a car paint job.
 Borrowers can usually find loans for anywhere from a few hundred dollars up to $50,000, though it’s important not to borrow more than is actually needed to avoid unnecessary debt.
-Recommended: Personal Loan vs Car Loan
+Recommended: How Much Can You Borrow With a Personal Loan?

 Credit Cards